kineticsystem/stepit/README.md

 The trajectory is a list of waypoints, each of them containing the desired position and velocity of each joint at a given time.

-## How to run GitHub actions locally
+## How to run GitHub Actions locally

 At each commit, the GitHub repository runs all available tests using [GitHub actions](https://docs.github.com/en/actions) and [Industrial CI](https://github.com/ros-industrial/industrial_ci).